Estimated Read Time: 5 minutes

 Jobseekers with technology-based skillsets are expected to be rewarded with substantial salary increments as finance roles with a higher dependency on robotics and automation continue to make a powerful impact on company growth.

-In 2019, 86% of CFOs have already or are planning to implement AI programs within their organisation, which is expected to have a major impact on traditional job roles in the finance sector, particularly for accountants as companies navigate the era of cloud-based accounting.
 Financial analysts and internal auditors are amongst the roles that will be impacted by AI through enhanced AI-based software such as Computer Assisted Audit Techniques (CAAT).

 As a result, professionals who can demonstrate expertise in financial and business analysis, and enhanced strategic decision-making are well placed for higher salaries in Singapore, and thus will need to be remunerated accordingly.